Pylons/pyramid/docs/glossary.rst

      a set of :term:`configuration declaration` statements.

    Not Found view
-      The :term:`view callable` invoked by :mod:`repoze.bfg` when the developer explicitly raises a
+      An :term:`exception view` invoked by :mod:`repoze.bfg` when the developer explicitly raises a ``repoze.bfg.exceptions.NotFound``
-      ``repoze.bfg.exceptions.NotFound`` exception from within
-      :term:`view` code or :term:`root factory` code, or when the current request doesn't match any :term:`view configuration`.
+      exception from within :term:`view` code or :term:`root factory` code, or when the current request doesn't match any :term:`view configuration`.  :mod:`repoze.bfg` provides a default
-      :mod:`repoze.bfg` provides a default implementation of a not found view; it can be overridden.
+      implementation of a not found view; it can be overridden.
 See :ref:`changing_the_notfound_view`.

    Forbidden view
-      The :term:`view callable` invoked by :mod:`repoze.bfg` when the developer explicitly raises a
+      An :term:`exception view` invoked by :mod:`repoze.bfg` when the developer explicitly raises a
       ``repoze.bfg.exceptions.Forbidden`` exception from within
-      :term:`view` code or :term:`root factory` code, or when the :term:`view configuration` and :term:`authorization policy` found
+      :term:`view` code or :term:`root factory` code, or when the :term:`view configuration` and :term:`authorization policy`
-      for a request disallows a particular view invocation.
+      found for a request disallows a particular view invocation.
       :mod:`repoze.bfg` provides a default implementation of a forbidden view; it can be overridden.
 See :ref:`changing_the_forbidden_view`.

+   Exception view
+      An exception view is a :term:`view callable` which may be invoked by :mod:`repoze.bfg` when an exception is raised during request processing.
+See :ref:`exception_views` for more
+      information.

    thread local
       A thread-local variable is one which is essentially a global